rackerlabs/docs-starter-kit-external/docs/template-user-guide/README.md

 ### Content files and structure

-The content for the API guide is developed in reStructuredText (RST).
-The API guide templates include the following template and index files that create a user guide with the following structure and file names:
+The content for the user guide is developed in reStructuredText (RST).
+The user guide templates include the following template and index files that create a user guide with the following structure and file names:

 - Opening page and top-level index (index.rst)